 Statement of Purpose

 The statement of purpose is used by the Graduate Committee to evaluate your ability to write, your interest in a specific field of history, and your goals as a future historian.
 Reading the applicant’s statement of purpose, the committee looks for a good fit between the applicant’s goals and the department’s program.
+Your statement should identify at least two faculty members whose expertise connects with your interests.
 It should be 1–2 pages, single spaces, in length.
 Please upload it into your online application.

 College Transcripts